andrew/ultimate-awesome/README.md

 - [awesome-pulse](https://github.com/timwassenburg/awesome-pulse) - A curated list of awesome packages, cards, tutorials, videos and other cool resources for Laravel Pulse.
 - [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup) - [Survey] Awesome List of Mixup Augmentation and Beyond (
 - [turkish-nlp-resources](https://github.com/agmmnn/turkish-nlp-resources) - 🔡 List of Tools, Libraries, Models, Datasets and other resources for Turkish NLP.
+- [awesome-launch-platforms](https://github.com/DirectorySurf/awesome-launch-platforms) - Curated list of platforms where you can launch, promote, and showcase your startup, product, or side project.
 - [Awesome-Stride](https://github.com/Doprez/Awesome-Stride) - Awesome resources for the fully open source Stride game engine.
 - [defi-risk-modelling-awesome](https://github.com/engn33r/defi-risk-modelling-awesome) - Resources for the budding field of risk modelling and analysis in DeFi.
 - [Awesome-Multi-label-Image-Recognition](https://github.com/JiaweiZhao-git/Awesome-Multi-label-Image-Recognition) - Awesome Multi-label Image Recognition Paper List       .
 - [awesome-theravada](https://github.com/johnjago/awesome-theravada) - Curated list of Theravada Buddhist teachings.
 - [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
+- [Awesome-Contrastive-Learning](https://github.com/VainF/Awesome-Contrastive-Learning) - Awesome Contrastive Learning for CV & NLP.
 - [awesome-visjs](https://github.com/visjs/awesome-visjs) - 🕶️ A curated list of resources around vis.js.
 - [Awesome-VLA-Post-Training](https://github.com/AoqunJin/Awesome-VLA-Post-Training) - A collection of vision-language-action model post-training methods.
 - [GPA-LM](https://github.com/BAAI-Agents/GPA-LM) - This repo is a live list of papers on game playing and large multimodality model - "A Survey on Game Playing Agents and Large Models: Methods, Applications, and Challenges".